Salesforce (CRM) Receives a Rating Update from a Top Analyst

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $290.19 average price target, which is a 18.4% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Salesforce with a $278.13 average price target, implying a 21.6% upside from current levels.
 In a report issued on November 23, KeyBanc also initiated coverage with a Buy rating on the stock with a $310.00 price target.

 See today’s analyst top recommended stocks >>